mattasaminew/yroo_challenge/README.md

 ## Design Choices

-My biggest design choice was to solve the problem with a object-oriented design rather than a simple functional approach.
-This decision is was made to serve the readibility and maintainability of the code.
-This is a relatively simple problem but extra layers of complexity could be added (ex. obstacles in terrain or other rovers).
-Adding functionality on top is easier to handle when the tasks are delegated to their objects.
+My biggest design choice was to solve the problem with a object-oriented design rather than a  functional approach.
+This decision is was made to serve the readability and maintainability of the code.
+This is a relatively simple problem but extra layers of complexity could be added.
+Adding functionality on top is easier to handle when the tasks are delegated to their objects for a clearer flow.
 Features that could be added on in the future include writing output to a file, adding obstacles, considering other rovers on surface

 ## Problem